 Stem Cell Therapies, the FDA, and Insurance Companies

-Many argue that because stem cell treatments are approved in other developed countries, the US should aim to replicate those processes here and do away with the prolonged FDA approval process or be left in the wake of massive discoveries in the years to come.
+Many argue that because stem cell treatments are approved in other developed countries, the US should aim to replicate those processes and do away with the prolonged FDA approval process or be left in the wake of massive discoveries in the years to come.

 In most cases, treatments undergo several years of clinical trials and may cost millions of dollars before gaining the FDA’s blessing.
 While these measures help ensure patient safety and treatment efficacy, they are also quite daunting for privately owned clinics to process.

 These measures come with a 36-month grace period which allows clinics participating in these studies to continue operations.
-Thus, clinics specializing in stem cell therapies are technically allowed to operate in the US, albeit without FDA approval for their treatments.
+Thus, clinics specializing in autologous stem cell therapies are technically allowed to operate in the US, albeit without FDA approval for their treatments.

 Still, there may be ways around this dilemma.
-For instance, some privately owned insurance companies will reimburse patients for non-FDA approved treatments if physicians decide the treatment has enough supporting evidence to merit reimbursement.
+For instance, some privately owned insurance companies will reimburse patients for non-FDA-approved treatments if physicians decide the treatment has enough supporting evidence to merit reimbursement.

-So, while most insurance companies will not approve stem cell therapies, there may be ways to circumvent the insurance policies in order to get reimbursed for these treatments.
-In order to get a more accurate picture, it is best to talk to your insurance company, a clinic specializing in stem cell therapy, or your family doctor.
+To get a more accurate picture, it is best to talk to your insurance company, a clinic specializing in stem cell therapy, or your family doctor.

 Some forms of stem cell treatment have even been approved.
 Stem cell therapies such as those for leukemia are already FDA sanctioned and covered by most medical insurance companies.

 Additionally, US clinical trials of stem cell therapies are at an all-time high.
-Treatments are being tested for a range of issues, from kidney disease, to osteoarthritis, and beyond.
-Similar treatments have already undergone the clinical and approval process in other countries and been accepted as safe and effective, so the outlook for these US trials is mostly positive.
+Treatments are being tested for a range of issues, from kidney disease to osteoarthritis, and beyond.
+Similar treatments have already undergone the clinical and approval process in other countries and have been accepted as safe and effective, so the outlook for these US trials is mostly positive.

 Though these processes are all indicative of rapid interest and acceptance of these treatments, none is more promising than the strides being made in the private insurance sector.
 According to the Employee Benefit Research Center (EBRC), over half of the US workforce insured through their employer fall under such plans.

 The same EBRC article indicates that private health insurance is a growing trend and that many small, privately owned clinics (such as CELLAXYS) are marketing their services to these employer-provided insurance policies and rapidly gaining approval for reimbursement.
-Thus, while most US citizens may not have the luxury of applying stem cell therapies to their particular issue, the number of insurance policies accepting these new treatments is steadily rising.